 Many teens take on acne by trying to make their skin completely clean without the slightest trace of bacteria.
 That is always a mistake.
-In small numbers, the bacteria that live in your pores are helpful.
+In small numbers, the bacteria that live in your pores are helpful1.
 They break down excess sebum into free fatty acids that fight inflammation, and that also keep their numbers in check.
 It’s only when lots of acne bacteria get stuck in the bottom of a pore underneath dead skin and excess skin oil that they become a problem.

-This means that what you really need to be taking off your face is dead skin and excess skin oil.
+This means that what you really need to be taking off your face is dead skin and excess skin oil2.
 Scrubbing your face with a washcloth only rearranges dead skin on your face.
 And anything that makes your face feel tingly will just irritate your skin, causing it to soothe itself by making more skin oil.